derlehner/IndoorAirQuality_DigitalTwin_Exemplar/applications/physical_modelling/readme.md

 ### Additions needed in the Digital to create the Abaqus model
 you can auto-generate the abaqus model using some template files that are adapted based on the digital twin model

-**[DL] We can structure this section in the following way: first, describe the meta-model of abaqus.
-Then, describe what additions we need in the Digital Twin to create the Abaqus model.
-Then, describe what would be benefits of making this (you can auto-generate the abaqus model using some template files that are adapted based on the digital twin model).**

 ### Modelling the CO2 source(s) in the room